 (i) Who was a citizen of India by virtue of the Constitution of India or the Citizenship Act, 1955 (57 of 1955); or (ii) Who belonged to a territory that became part of India after the 15th day of August, 1947; or (iii) Who is a child or a grandchild or a great grandchild of a citizen of India or of a person referred to in clause (i) or (ii); or (iv) Who is a spouse of foreign origin of a citizen of India or spouse of foreign origin of a person referred to in clause (i) or (ii) or (iii) the expression 'Person of Indian Origin' includes an 'Overseas Citizen of India' cardholder within the meaning of Section 7(A) of the Citizenship Act, 1955.
-"Quarter" means a calendar quarter, beginning on each ${\bf 1}^{st}$ January, ${\bf 1}^{st}$ April, ${\bf 1}^{st}$ July and ${\bf 1}^{st}$ October.
+"Quarter" means a calendar quarter, beginning on each $1^{st}$ January, $1^{st}$ April, $1^{st}$ July and $1^{st}$ October.
 "RBI" means the Reserve Bank of India.
-"Redeemable means participating shares in the Company, with no general voting rights (other than Participating Shares" or as specified in the Constitution) that are issued as determined by the Board from "Participating Shares" time to time, upon the creation of the Cell to which the Participating Shares relate, or "RPS" in accordance with the Constitution and having the rights and obligations as set out in the Constitution.
-"Redemption Price" magne the price at which PDC are redeemed which is calculated as described in the Redemption Title means the price at which RPS are redeemed which is calculated as described in the respective Fund Document. resposare rand boodinent "RPS Holder" means the holder of one or more RPS.
-IN STIDIUEI means the holder of one of more RFS.
-"CEDI" "SEBI" means the Securities and Exchange Board of India.
-"SEC" moone the United States Sequeities and Evolunda Commission JLO means the United States Securities and Exchange Commission.
-"Shares" means RPS, MS and/ or shares of such other classes as may be issued by the Board Silaics from time to time. nom amo to time.
+"Redeemable Participating Shares" or "Participating Shares" or "RPS" means participating shares in the Company, with no general voting rights (other than as specified in the Constitution) that are issued as determined by the Board from time to time, upon the creation of the Cell to which the Participating Shares relate, in accordance with the Constitution and having the rights and obligations as set out in the Constitution.
+"Redemption Price" means the price at which RPS are redeemed which is calculated as described in the respective Fund Document.
+"RPS Holder" means the holder of one or more RPS.
+"SEBI" means the Securities and Exchange Board of India.
+"SEC" means the United States Securities and Exchange Commission.
+"Shares" means RPS, MS and/ or shares of such other classes as may be issued by the Board from time to time.